sleistikow/RoamingBorders/README.md

   The app does **not** collect, store, or share personal information.
 - **Minimal processing.**
   The only data processed is the **current country** of your connection, used locally to decide whether to allow or block traffic.

+## Limitations

+While the app was successfully tested in severeal scenarios (e.g. EU SIM roaming in Egypt, Israel, Switzerland), it is technically impossible to guarantee avoiding roaming charges in all scenarios.
+Known limitations are summarized below.

+- Since on Android, currently only a single VPN can be used at the same, this App does not work in conjuction with other VPN apps.
+The VPN that was started last will be used by the system.
+- A few milliseconds may pass between the moment the phone was registered to a blocked country and the data is effectively blocked by the VPN which is impossible to avoid due to technical reasons.
+This may result in roaming fees even if data is blocked properly after.
+- Some providers may charge a basic fee just for connecting to their cell towers.
+It is not possible to avoid such costs with this App.
+- The VPN service does not cover the entire network stack.
+Hence, some system apps may still send and receive data which is impossible to avoid.
+- When using the phone running this app as mobile hotspot / teathering device, connected devices are **not** affected by this app.
+This is also due to the VPN service not covering the entire network stack.

 ## Contributing